-Model: All Models
+Model: All models

-Bridged Access Points - Mesh networks need to have their access points (AP) bridged so the IP allocation from the DHCP server match.
+Bridge your eero devices by using following the instructions below: Bridged Access Points - Mesh networks need to have their access points (AP) bridged so the IP allocation from the DHCP server match.
 This can be an issue with the IP the controller receives from the AP and DNS server which will cause the DNS to fail when doing a network test.
 LEARN MORE

-- Open the eero app and tap SETTINGS (bottom right corner)
+- Open the eero app and tap SETTINGS (bottom right corner).

 - Select ADVANCED.

 - Switch your selection from AUTOMATIC (recommended) to BRIDGE or MANUAL (for those running static IP).